roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ## Information
 This script is neither created nor officially supported by Roblox.
 It is unofficial and may be unstable.
 Use at your own risk.
+To install wine, please (see the official WineHQ documentation)[https://www.winehq.org/download/] on how to install the appropriate version of Wine for your system.
+This program does not install Wine for you.

 ## Reporting Issues
 If you plan on reporting issues, please read [CONTRIBUTING.md](https://github.com/alfonsojon/roblox-linux-wrapper/blob/master/CONTRIBUTING.md) before doing so.
 Thanks!